michellelclement/meatblog/README.md

 ## UX
 The site owner is a fan of cooking and cooking meat-based dishes.
 As a contrast to the many meat-free/vegan websites which has become popular in recent years, they wish to create a recipe website based solely on meat dishes.

-The website providees some recipes from the site owner for others to share and follow, but also encourage other users to create a free account and share recipes of their own.
+The website provides some recipes from the site owner for others to share and follow, but also encourage other users to create a free account and share recipes of their own.

 The website makes creating, reading, updating and deleting recipes easy and straightforward for external users, with the ability to share recipes to social channels.